 We arrived at the Notaria where we were met by our real estate agent, the owner of the house, and a translator who is in charge of reading every word of about a four page document in both Spanish and English.
 It was very straightforward, and only a couple minor details needed correcting before signatures were scribbled and the deal was done.
 All in all the process of buying a house down here is very simple.
 Money was all transferred through an escrow agency with offices in both Mexico and the U.S. Exchange rates through Schwab are within a tenth of one percent of the market rate, so that’s not really an issue, either.
-It’ll be a few weeks before we get our official title, and then that’s that.
+It’ll be a few weeks before we get our official deed, and then that’s that.
 Utility bills are a few bucks a month (all are available online and take a few seconds to pay), property taxes are about $500/yr (pay in January and get 15% off), and that’s really all there is to it.
 Time to start moving in.

 The home’s previous owner and his friend were convinced I was a baseball player.
 I get that one every so often.
 Must be the ever-present baseball cap.
 I’m always sorry to disappoint them with the truth.
 Lately I’ve been getting a lot of quarterback Aaron Rodgers, too.
 Those people are always super disappointed when they realize.